Guide to Business in Spain logo

 Merely replacing the machinery and/or part of the components or auxiliary production elements, as well as repairs and maintenance and the acquisition of companies are excluded from these definitions.

-The call will be open until the funds are used up and, accordingly, applications will be processed in the order submitted.
+The call will be open until the funds are used up and, accordingly, applications are not subject to a deadline and will be processed in the order submitted to SEPIDES.

 The following are considered eligible expenses: